How to become an Uber driver

 A private hire-licensed and insured car

 Credit: Abrackin – FlickrIf you already have a car that fits the bill, you’re way ahead of the game.
-Check if your car is of an Uber standard by clicking here if you’re working in London and here if you’re outside of London.
+Check if your car is of an Uber standard on their site.

 If your car didn’t make the cut, you can also rent an Uber-approved vehicle on a weekly basis.
 Rental prices can vary widely from £50 per week in Glasgow, to around £150 in London (if neither of these cities apply to you, google’s your man).